 water springs there and he stopped by them.
 The horse would enter these

 places.
-When the horse was dry he went to one of these springs.
+When the horse was dry he went to one of these springs for water.
 The

 horse knows how to live.
 They know their wild way of life.
 He stopped

 wherever he could find food for himself and the boy.